College of Graduate Studies and Graduate Degree Program Admission Requirements

 When students are scheduled to participate in an institutionally scheduled activity (for instance, athletic activity, band, or military event), class absences that fall during the sanctioned time (this time may include travel) shall be considered as excused absences.
 Although the students are excused from attending classes, they have the responsibility to check with their instructors to find out what work was missed.
 Instructors shall make reasonable arrangements for students to make up assignments, quizzes and tests missed during excused absences.
 These make-up activities shall be comparable to the missed assignments, quizzes, or tests and shall not be graded for reduced credit or treated as dropped grades.

 The Athletic Director shall determine if a particular athletic-related activity qualifies as a university-excused absence.
 The Dean of Students shall determine if a particular student affairs-related activity qualifies as a university-excused absence.
-If a faculty member desires to have a class-related activity designated as a university-excused absence, prior approval must be obtained the department head.
-Additionally, department heads must request prior approval from the appropriate Dean.
+If a faculty member desires to have a class-related activity designated as a university-excused absence, prior approval must be obtained by the department chair.
+Additionally, department chairs must request prior approval from the appropriate Dean.
 Once an activity has been granted excused status by an academic Dean, the Athletic Director, or the Dean of Students (as may be appropriate), the excused absence policy will take effect.

 A student may request an exception to the policy, if he or she desires to have an activity approved as an excused absence.
 Any request of this type will be handled individually, on a case-by-case basis.
 This request must be submitted in writing, with appropriate documentation of the activity, date(s), and class schedule and will be reviewed by the Department Chair and Dean of the college in which the course is taught.
 If approved, the Dean will send a memo to the student and his or her instructors.
 If the activity will affect more than one course, the Deans of all the student’s affected courses will make a joint decision.
 Granting of such exception does not guarantee future approvals of such requests, as each request is considered on a case-by-case basis.
 If the request is denied at the college level, the student may submit a written appeal within five business days to the Associate Vice President (AVP) for Student Affairs and the Dean of Students.
 The AVP for Student Affairs and Dean of Students shall provide a response within five business days of receiving the written appeal.
 If the AVP of Student Affairs and Dean of Students determines there is no merit to the student’s appeal, then there is no further recourse for the student.